Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 Hi.
 My name is David Emerson.
 I am a the Director of PeopleBeatingCancer, long-term Multiple Myeloma survivor and Multiple Myeloma cancer coach.
 This blog post is designed to outline the basics of the “pre-MM” blood disorders of a single plasmacytoma, MGUS and SMM.
-My experience as a cancer survivor and cancer coach is that the more completely someone understands their diagnosis the more in control they will feel.
-The more in control you feel the greater your quality and length of life.
+My experience as a cancer survivor and cancer coach is that the more someone understands their diagnosis the more in control they will feel and the better your decision-making will be.
+The more in control you feel, the better your decision-making, the greater your quality and length of life.

 Have you been given a diagnosis of a single plasmacytoma, MGUS or SMM?
 Are you experiencing any symptoms?
 Do you want to learn more about evidence-based, non-toxic therapies?
 Scroll down the page, post a comment or a question and I will reply to you ASAP.

 The first thing that you must understand about a diagnosis of a single plasmacytoma, MGUS or SMM is that they are NOT cancer.
 They are blood disorders or pre-cancer stages.

 The second thing that you should understand about your blood disorder is that you do not have to “watch and wait.”
 Yes, regular diagnostic testing to keep an eye on your health is a good idea but there are steps you can take to reduce your risks of a full-blown diagnosis of multiple myeloma.

 The third thing that I think pre-MM patients should understand is if their SBP.
 MGUS or SMM progresses to full-blown MM, they will be at an early stage of MM.
 Early stage or MM stage 1 is very different from the average newly diagnosed MM patient (NDMM).